It’s the Paddo Tavern but not as thirsty Brisbanites know it.

 “This reuse of existing structure represents a significant benefit for the proposal with regards to sustainability and cost-effectiveness.”

-Each of the three new function rooms would span 148sq m, providing spaces for various events, from private parties to corporate functions to community gatherings.
+Each of three new function rooms would span 148sq m—providing spaces for various events, from private parties to corporate functions and community gatherings.

 A new lift and escalators, enhancing accessibility, also are planned as part of the upper-level extension.

-Parking would be provided for 79 cars on the site’s Given Terrace level.
+Parking would be provided for 79 cars, a slight reduction from the existing 84 spaces.

 “This project aims to transform the tavern into a more versatile and accommodating venue, capable of hosting a wider range of events and gatherings,” the application said.